zopefoundation/ZODB/doc/guide/transactions-and-threading.rst

 Concurrency, threads and processes
 ==================================

 ZODB supports concurrency through transactions.
-Multiple programs can operate independently in separate transactions.
+Multiple programs [#wtf-program]_ can operate independently in separate transactions.
 They synchronize at transaction boundaries.

 The most common way to run ZODB is with each program running in it's own thread.
-Usually using the thread-local transaction manager is used.
+Usually the thread-local transaction manager is used.

 You can use multiple threads per transaction and you can run multiple transactions in a single thread.
 To do this, you need to instantiate